► Online Career Assessment

 Knowing where you are is the first step to knowing where you’re headed.
-Career Assessment can take the form of interest inventories or professional counseling, and either way the process is beneficial to those just starting out in their careers, as well as those who are transitioning from one career to another or moving up the career ladder.
+Career Assessment can take many forms, whether a self assessment or by a professional counselor.
+Assessment is beneficial to those just starting out in their careers, as well as those who are transitioning from one career to another or moving up the career ladder.

 Please note that on-line assessment cannot replace the guidance of a professional career counselor.
 By working with a professional, you will receive an in-depth interpretation of your assessment, career exploration information, decision-making assistance, and action steps.
 You will find more career counseling information and links below, including Web sites that may promote fee-based services that we do not necessarily endorse.

 Your interests are one of the first areas to identify before you begin your job search.
-Working in career areas that are of interest to you is how you stay motivated and succeed in your job.
+Working in areas of interest will help you stay motivated and succeed in your job.

 Transferable skills are activities you’ve done in the past that can be used to meet the requirements of other types of work.
 Identifying these skills is important before you begin your job search, since many jobs now require a higher level of effective communication, research, human relations, leadership and other skills not directly related to the specific tasks of the job.